Who we are & what we do

 For any contested election, the local polling station is at the Community Centre on Denman Lane.

-At the last election on Thursday 7th May 2015, seven Councillors were re-elected, leaving one vacancy.
+At the last election on Thursday 2nd May 2019, four Councillors were re-elected, leaving four vacancies, which could be filled by co-option.
 For a list of current Councillors, please see our 'Councillors' page.

-The next election is scheduled for Thursday 2nd May 2019.
+The next parish council election is scheduled for Thursday 4th May 2023.

 Our councillors are elected or co-opted.
 If you would like to become a councillor or find out more about what they do then please contact the Parish Office.